elucian/bee/draft/concurrent.md

 **example**

-Usually asynchronous call is done; from a control loop.
+Asynchronous call can be done using a control loop:

 ```
 -- suspend for 2.5 sec